An interdisciplinary approach preparing graduates to find solutions to society's most pressing social problems

 Prepares leaders to design and manage local, regional, national, or international development.

-- Master of Science (MS) in International Health Policy and Management
+- Master of Science (MS) in Global Health Policy and Management

 Educates young professionals to play increasingly responsible roles in the health and well-being of the world's poorest citizens.